Raspirus/Raspirus/README.md

 - Join our thriving community on the [Discord server](https://discord.gg/Vx7fW9PA8B) to engage with fellow users.
 - If you've encountered a bug, browse the GitHub issues to see if it's already reported.

+## Support the Project
+If you find value in this project, consider sponsoring it through [GitHub Sponsors](https://github.com/sponsors/Raspirus) to contribute to its continued development and maintenance.
+Your support is greatly appreciated!

 ## Star History

 <a href="https://star-history.com/#Raspirus/Raspirus&Date">